 Romi Hill lives on the eastern slope of the Sierra Nevada mountains in Northern Nevada, where the high desert nights are cool and the air is clear and crisp.
 A lifelong crafter and knitter, she is inspired by the natural surroundings in her corner of the world, and her designs have an organic flow.
 She specializes in lace of all weights, and you can see her full pattern collection on Ravelry.
 Romi's lace book from Interweave Press, New Lace Knitting, was published September 2015 and features timeless patterns for garments and accessories.
 She loves dark chocolate with chili peppers, and she’s a sucker for a great pair of cowboy boots.

-Xandy Peters is a knitting designer and teacher.
-She is best known as the innovator of the stacked stitch technique and for her Fox Paws pattern.
+Xandy Peters is a knitting designer and teacher best known as the innovator of the stacked stitch technique and for the Fox Paws pattern.
 Starting out as a footwear and product designer, Xandy turned to knitting as a way to explore textiles and surfaces without using factory production.
-She has since made a career out of knitting, publishing new patterns monthly and teaching workshops in her techniques.
-Xandy has been published in magazines such as Vogue Knitting, Twist Collective, Knitscene, and Knitty, but publishes most of her patterns via Ravelry.
-Xandy also blogs about design, crafting, and baking on her blog soimakestuff.com.
+They have since made a career out of knitting, publishing new patterns and teaching workshops in their techniques.
+Xandy has been published in magazines such as Vogue Knitting, Twist Collective, Knitscene, and Knitty, but publishes most of their patterns via Ravelry.
+Xandy also blogs about design, crafting, and baking on their blog, soimakestuff.com.